quicwg/base-drafts/draft-ietf-quic-recovery.md

     return

   // Cancel the timer if there are no ack-eliciting packets
-  // in flight and the endpoint is a server.
+  // in flight, with the following exception.
 Do not cancel the
   // timer until the client has received an acknowledgement that
   // indicates the server has validated the path. if (no ack-eliciting packets in flight &&